leia-sefkin/ts-stripe/README.md

 3. Go to the Stripe settings menu via the WordPress admin dashboard and enter in your API Keys.

    This plugin operates in two modes - test and live.
-To operate in test mode, check the "Test Mode" box on the settings page and enter in your test API Keys (found on the Stripe Dashboard).Stripe Offers a variety of test cards and codes to test transaction success and failures.
+To operate in test mode, check the "Test Mode" box on the settings page and enter in your test API Keys (found on the Stripe Dashboard).
+Stripe Offers a variety of test cards and codes to test transaction success and failures.
 If you wish to try these for yourself you can find those card numbers in the [Stripe documentation](https://stripe.com/docs/testing).

-   You can also configure the description that will show up on donor's receipts.
+   In this menu you can also configure the following:

+   * Satement Description - the description of the transaction as it shows up on customer's receipts.
 If nothing is entered it will remain blank.

-   Additionally if you choose to do so, you can set a minimum amount for donations here.
+   * Minimum Amount - the minimum transaction amount.

-4. Place the shortcode [ts-stripe-payment-form] in your post or page, and you're all set!
+4. Place the shortcode `[ts-stripe-payment-form]` in your post or page, and you're all set!

 Other Notes
 ======